 1/4 tsp salt

-- Pre-heat oven to 350 degrees and line baking sheets with parchment paper.
+- Pre-heat oven to 350 degrees F. and line baking sheets with parchment paper.
+Set aside.

-- In electric stand mixer bowl, cream together peanut butter, butter, and sugars until smooth, about 3-5 minutes.
-Add egg and vanilla and beat until well combined.
+- In electric stand mixer bowl, cream together peanut butter, butter, and sugars until smooth.
+Add in egg and vanilla and beat until well combined.

-- In a small bowl, stir together flour, baking soda, and salt.
+- In a small bowl, whisk together flour, baking soda, and salt.
 Add mixture into peanut butter mixture until well combined.

 - Roll dough into approximately 1 inch balls and place onto prepared baking sheets.